-Consolidated Corporate Governance Report Financial Year 2022 of UNIQA Insurance Group AG, Vienna 1 General Conditions of Contract for the Public Accounting Professions 2
+Consolidated Corporate Governance Report Financial Year 2023 of UNIQA Insurance Group AG, Vienna .1 General Conditions of Contract for the Public Accounting Professions (AAB 2018) .2

-PwC Wirtschaftsprüfung GmbH Donau-City-Straße 7 1220 Vienna Austria Tel.: +43 1 501 88 - 0 Fax: +43 1 501 88 - 601 E-mail: at_office.wien@pwc.com www.pwc.at
+PwC Wirtschaftsprüfung GmbH Donau-City-Straße 7 1220 Vienna Austria Tel.: +43 1 501 88 - 0 Fax: +43 1 501 88 - 601 E-mail: at\office.wien@pwc.com www.pwc.at

-To the Management Board UNIQA Insurance Group AG Mr. Kurt Svoboda Untere Donaustraße 21 1029 Vienna
+To the Management Board of UNIQA Insurance Group AG Mr. Kurt Svoboda Untere Donaustraße 21 1029 Vienna

-Independent Assurance Report on the Compliance with the C-Rules of the ÖCGK of UNIQA Insurance Group AG as at 31 December 2022
+Independent Assurance Report on the Evaluation of Compliance with the C-Rules of the ÖCGK (Austrian Code of Corporate Governance) of UNIQA Insurance Group AG, Vienna, as at 31 December 2023 (Translation)

-(Translation)

-Report on the limited assurance engagement pursuant to KFS/PG13
+Limited assurance report pursuant to KFS/PG13

-We audited the compliance with the rules of the ÖCGK (Austrian Code of Corporate Governance) as amended in January 2021; with the exception of rules 77 to 83, which are relevant to the (group) auditor.
+We performed an evaluation of compliance with the rules of the ÖCGK (Austrian Code of Corporate Governance) as amended in January 2023; with the exception of rules 77 to 83, which are relevant to the (group) auditor.